Human Resources Manual

 Criminal History Checks will be conducted as a condition prior to any applicant, employee or volunteer providing services in a critical or security-sensitive positon.
 All categories of unclassified employees, classified employees, graduate assistants, student employees, volunteers and job applicants may be subject to this check.
 To ensure confidentiality and consistency of process across campus, all criminal history checks will be conducted by the Office of Human Resources.
 All criminal history checks will be conducted in a manner that supports the University’s commitment to non-discrimination.

-Critical or security-sensitive designated positions are identified using criteria described in OSU Standard 576-055-0020 and in consultation with the hiring supervisor.
+Critical or security-sensitive designated positions are identified using criteria described in University Policy 576-055-0020 and in consultation with the hiring supervisor.
 These are positions with duties containing the following access types: direct access to persons under 18 years of age or access to student residence facilities; access to and control over information technology systems; access to confidential information, where disclosure is prohibited; access to property where hazardous materials are located; access to laboratories, nuclear facilities or utility plants where access is restricted to protect the health or safety of the public; fiscal; financial aid, payroll or purchasing responsibilities as one of the person’s primary responsibilities; access to personal information such as social security numbers, dates of birth, driver license numbers, medical information, personal financial information or criminal background information; and, access to or responsibility for the care, safety and security of animals.